Hello everyone! 🙂

 I’ve seen the third of three birthday presents from my best mate from school, Stephen.

 ‘The Fifth Element’ is a science-fiction film that I’ve enjoyed watching and found very interesting.
-It stars Bruce Willis as the main action hero, Korben Dallas and is directed by Lee Beeson.
+It stars Bruce Willis as the main action hero Korben Dallas and is directed by Lue Beeson.
 There are plenty of interesting elements regarding the plot and some moments of comedy that I found pretty bizarre.

-I liked some of the cast in this film including Ian Holm (who I know well as Bilbo Baggins from ‘The Lord of the Rings’) as Father Vito Cornelius.
-There’s also Gary Oldman as the villainous Zorg who I found frightening and funny.
+I liked some of the cast in this film, including Ian Holm (who I’ve seen play Bilbo Baggins in ‘The Lord of the Rings’ film trilogy) as Father Vito Cornelius.
+There’s also Gary Oldman as the villainous Zorg, who I found frightening and funny.
 I loved it when he did a comedy moment about not having the stones.

-‘The Fifth Element’ has been a enjoyable movie indeed.
-There were moments I found bizarre and I didn’t like Chris Tucker as talk-show host Ruby Rhod, as I found him pretty annoying.
-But all in all, a good action-packed sci-fi movie with Bruce Willis and I liked the romantic elements in this too.
+‘The Fifth Element’ has been a enjoyable movie to check out.
+There were moments that I found pretty bizarre in it and I didn’t like Chris Tucker as talk-show host Ruby Rhod, as I found him pretty annoying.
+But all in all, it’s a good action-packed sci-fi movie with Bruce Willis and I liked the romantic elements in it too.

 Thanks for reading.